-I have taught at Wilfrid Laurier University since 2003.
 I am in demand across Canada as a festival and competition adjudicator, and as a senior examiner for the Royal Conservatory of Music.
 I have also presented workshops and lecture recitals for such institutions as The Glenn Gould School, Mt.
-Allison University and the Canadian Federation of Music Teachers' Associations National Convention.
+Allison University, the RCM Keyboard Summit, and the Canadian Federation of Music Teachers' Associations National Convention.
+I have also served as a faculty member at Blue Lake Fine Arts Camp, Coach and Repetiteur for the Opera Theatre of Lucca (Italy), and for many years as Staff Accompanist and instructor at the Pennsylvania Governor’s School for the Arts.

 I received my Bachelor of Music in Piano Performance from the University of Colorado—Boulder and received my Masters and Doctoral degrees in Piano Performance from the University of Cincinnati College-Conservatory of Music.

-I aim to encourage and facilitate musical engagement on a deeply expressive and artistic level, 1 that is attainable through extensive knowledge of the music itself, and through tapping into the most important instrument: ourselves.
-My teaching is informed by grounding in classical tradition, performing experience and influence from study of the Alexander and Taubman techniques.
-The collegial and energetic spirit emanating from colleagues and students in Laurier’s Faculty of Music continually inspires me.
+I work with students to build a lasting foundation for future music making, striving to instill ease, artistry and interpretive knowledge.
+My teaching is informed by grounding in classical performance, along with influence from study of the Alexander and Taubman techniques.
+The collegial and energetic spirit of colleagues and students in Laurier’s Faculty of Music continually inspires me.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã